EricZinda/Perplexity/docs/devvocab/StreamApproachDesign.md

 NOTE: see TODO above
 NOTE:
+This notion of open is problematic.
+It was meant to create "maximal" solutions.
+But for "which files are 20mb" it stops 2 10mb files from working and more than 1 20mb file from working
+    - it builds up the set but doesn't return it
+    - Theory: because it is sticking all answers into a single bucket?
+        - It is converting it to the equivalent of "which files are big".
+This is a case where the combinations matter and things can't just be grouped into a big group
+        - which files are large returns 4 groups, each one just adding another item

+open constraint set means: there is no reason to build multiple sets, there will only be one at the end.
+It is open because we just keep adding to it

 open/closed constraint sets: a constraint set is "open" if all of its constraints are open.
 Otherwise, it is closed:
     (no constraint) Open.
 If there are no constraints at all, the set is open.
     (1, inf) Open.
 By itself never needs to build another set, it just means "any"